apache/flink/docs/streaming_guide.md

 #### Apache Flume

 At the moment remote access for Flume connectors does not work.
-This example can be run only on the same machine where the Flume server is.
+This example is only runnable on the same machine where the Flume server is.
 In this case both will be in the Docker container.

 Pull the image: